-Г April Genocide Remembrance, Condemnation and Prevention Month To honour the memory of the victims of genocide and reflect on the root causes of these tragedies, so that they never happen again.
+Date Observance Overview April Genocide Remembrance, Condemnation and Prevention Month To honour the memory of the victims of genocide and reflect on the root causes of these tragedies, so that they never happen again.

 April Sikh Heritage Month To recognize the many past and current contributions of the Sikh community in Canada.
 April 2 World Autism Awareness Day To raise awareness about Autism and recognize those on the Autism spectrum, their families, caregivers, and communities.
 April 9 Vimy Ridge Day To remember Canadians who fought in the battle of Vimy Ridge in northern France during the First World War.
-April 10 International Day of Pink A day to wear pink as a sign of solidarity and to stand against bullying.
+April 9 International Day of Pink A day recognized internationally to wear pink as a sign of solidarity and to stand against bullying.
 April 22 Earth Day Honors the achievements of the environmental movement and raises awareness of the need to protect Earth's natural resources for future generations.
+April 27 - May 3 National Volunteer Week A chance to highlight the value of volunteers and their positive impact on society.
 April 28 National Day of Mourning The National Day of Mourning is not only a day to remember and honour those lives lost or injured due to a workplace tragedy, but also a day to collectively renew our commitment to improve health and safety in the workplace and prevent further injuries, illnesses and deaths.
-April 30 Journey to Freedom Day The commemoration of the exodus of Vietnamese refugees and their acceptance in Canada after the fall of Saigon and the end of the Vietnam War lonth An opportunity to learn more about the many achievements and contributions of Canadians of Asian heritage. -- ------- --
+April 30 Journey to Freedom Day The commemoration of the exodus of Vietnamese refugees and their acceptance in Canada after the fall of Saigon and the end of the Vietnam War

-May 2024
+May 2025